vinyulis/seed-jee/README.md

 mvn install
 ```

-To generate the reports including the test report, you must run:
+To generate the reports including the Allure test report, you must run:

 ```bash
 mvn site